 Saskatoon City Employees Credit Union voluntarily adheres to the Credit Union Market Code.
 This code was jointly developed in 2006 by Saskatchewan Credit Unions, SaskCentral (in consultation with FCAA) and Credit Union Deposit Guarantee Corporation and last revised in 2021/22.
+The Market Code is under review by National Consulting Limited (NCL) on behalf of the NCL shareholders.
 The Market Code objectives are identification of market practice standards and consumer protection.
 The code sets forth guidelines for the following six themes and includes low fee or basic account:

 - Fair Sales "information that focuses on the differences between preferential pricing and coercive tied selling, risk management and discrimination.
 The purpose of fair sales is to make sure the credit union's actions and decisions regarding member advice, information and recommendations made by the credit union are objective and reflective of the financial needs and the roles and responsibilities of the member and the credit union." - Transparency and Disclosure "information that focuses on account opening and notice requirements.
-The credit union must be open and honest in its dealings with existing and potential members." - Professional Standards "for Employees (employee licensing, training, and accreditation where applicable).
-The purpose of this objective is to have welltrained and well-informed employees who can provide financial information and advice members can trust."
+The credit union must be open and honest in its dealings with existing and potential members."

-- Complaint handling "(Problem Resolution).
+- Professional Standards "for Employees (employee licensing, training, and accreditation where applicable).
+The purpose of this objective is to have well-trained and well-informed employees who can provide financial information and advice members can trust." - Complaint handling "(Problem Resolution).
 The purpose of complaint handling is to provide a process for the resolution of complaints that arise from the provision of financial services to members." - Protection of Vulnerable Members "(identifying, communicating with, and endeavoring to mitigate harm to Vulnerable Members, and providing them with targeted financial advice, strategies, and support)." - Access to Banking Services (including Low fee accounts).
 "The Account Opening Documentation and Process defines the relationship as a selfmanaged relationship where the member is provided with relevant product and service information to enable him/her to make informed decisions.
 The credit union's obligation is to provide information.